A house with flood waters rising at its door.

 If the source is a burst pipe, turn off your water supply.
 If it’s from something else like a flooded body of water or heavy rain, wait until the storm has passed and conditions have improved before clearing out the water.

-Step 3: Remove the Water From Your Basement
+Step 3: Remove the Water from Your Basement

 After you’ve identified the source of the flooding and can be certain that it’s done pouring water into your basement, it’s time to clean up the mess.
 Use a wet/dry vacuum, water pumps, mops, buckets or enlist the help of a professional cleanup company to get the water out.